top of page

 Section 3 Gifts

-Article 13 – Corporate Records and Reports
+Article 14 – Corporate Records and Reports

 Section 1 Maintenance of Records

-NVDC shall keep the following records:
+NVDC must keep the following records:

-a) Minutes of all meetings of the members, officers and committees: these shall contain the time and place of such meetings, whether a regular or special, how called, the notice given and the names of those present and the proceedings.
+a) Minutes of all meetings of the members, officers and committees: these must contain the time and place of such meetings, whether a regular or special, how called, the notice given and the names of those present and the proceedings.

 b) Adequate and correct books and records of accounts including assets, liabilities, receipts, disbursements, gains and losses.